 Advances in packaging methods and materials have been very rapid in recent years.
 Cooked poultry products owe a great deal of their success to unique packaging and processes.
 Oxygen barrier protection is important for long term storage or if the product is to be vacuum packed.
 Vapor barrier protection is important where moisture loss is a concern.
 Not all plastic films are high in either oxygen or moisture vapor barrier qualities.
 Those which are usually will cling tight to the product, although some of the newer films are constructed of laminates which will adhere to the product tightly and still not be high in oxygen barrier properties.
-In short, a loose fitting film is not necessarily consistent with a poor oxygen barrier.
+In short, a loose-fitting film is not necessarily consistent with a poor oxygen barrier.

-Chilled and Deep-Chilled Products
+Chilled and Deep-Chilled (unfrozen) Products

 The popularity of selling "fresh" deep-chilled turkeys vs. frozen turkeys during holiday seasons requires the warehouse to be particularly alert to temperatures and conditions which affect "bloom" and skin color.
 High turnover of product at this time can cause room temperatures to creep up as new, warmer product is brought in to be chilled.
+The primary spoilage of unfrozen poultry products will be via microbial growth.
+The rate of microorganism growth increases dramatically with small temperature increase above 29°F (-1.5°C).
+For example, when held at 32°F (0°C), 35.6°F (2°C), 39°F (4°C), or 50°F (10°C) the shelf life is about 65%, 50%, 35%, and 15% of that when held at 29°F (-1.5°C). respectively.

 The shelf life of chilled poultry is a function of storage temperature.
-Most chilled poultry is maintained at temperatures of 28-38°F (-2 to 3.3°C) during marketing.
+Most chilled poultry is maintained at temperatures of 28 to 38°F (-2 to 3.3°C) during marketing.
 While sanitation in the processing plant is vital to a long shelf life, control of storage temperature is even more important.
-The following table gives expected shelf life for bacterial spoilage, assuming good commercial processing, at several storage temperatures.
+The following table gives expected shelf life for bacterial spoilage, assuming good commercial processing, at several storage temperatures (Table 3).